Japan Petroleum Exploration Co., Ltd.

 • April 2020: Commenced consigned vaporization of LNG as power generation fuel for FGP Fukushima Natural Gas Power Plant

-• August 2020: Commenced full-fledged operation of all facilities constructed in Phase ll
+• August 2020: Commenced full-fledged operation of all facilities constructed in Phase II

 Related News